 Summary: St Stephen of Hungary, King.
-Born in Hungary about 975; died at Szekesfehervar on 15 Aug.
-1038.
-As Duke of the Magyars, he established dioceses and monasteries and used state power to enforce Christianity.
+Born in Hungary about 975; As Duke of the Magyars, he established dioceses and monasteries and used state power to enforce Christianity.
 Crowned king of Hungary about 1000, with papal approval.
 He was noted for making Christianity the religion of his nation and for his care for the poor and oppressed.
+He died at Szekesfehervar on 15 Aug.
+1038.

 Patrick Duffy tells his story.